utPLSQL/utPLSQL-cli/README.md

 -t=timeInMinutes   - Sets the timeout in minutes after which the cli will abort.
 (--timeout)          Default 60

--dbout              - Enables DBMS_OUTPUT in the TestRunner-Session (--dbms_output)       Default: false
+-D                 - Enables DBMS_OUTPUT in the TestRunner-Session (--dbms_output)      Default: false

--random             - Enables random order of test executions (--random-test-order) Default: false
+-r                 - Enables random order of test executions (--random-test-order) Default: false

 -seed              - Sets the seed to use for random test execution order.
 If set, it sets -random to true (--random-test-order-seed)
 ```